fsanzl/libEscansion/README.md

 ## Usage example

 The library provides the class *VerseMetre*.
 It accepts an obligatory string for the verse and an optional list of integers with possibles syllable-counts.
-This should be shorted to yield the best results.
+If a second argment is not provided, it performs a regular scansion, i.e., with all natural dialoephas.

 ```python